gwen-interpreter/gwen/README.md

 > [G]iven-[W]hen-Th[en]

-Gwen is a [Gherkin DSL](https://github.com/cucumber/cucumber/wiki/Gherkin) interpreter with an abstracted evaluation engine.
-The following implementation is currently available:
+Gwen is a [Gherkin DSL](https://github.com/cucumber/cucumber/wiki/Gherkin) interpreter and an automation platform.
+It accepts Given-When-Then specifications as input and produces dynamically executing instructions as output.
+It has an abstracted evaluation engine that allows you to prescribe what steps you want to support and define what things you want to automate.
+Any engine implementation can be developed and mixed in.
+We have developed the following engine and made it available for public use:

 - [gwen-web](https://github.com/gwen-interpreter/gwen-web)
   - A web engine for automating web application testing in a way that requires no development on behalf of the user.

-If you are a user who would like to start using gwen, then you can download and install the above implementation.
-If on the other hand you are a developer who would like to build a new engine implementation or are interested in a technical overview of the platform, then please read on.
+If the above engine meets your current needs, then you can download and start using it straight away.
+If on the other hand you would like to develop a new type of automation engine or are interested in a more technical overview, then please read on..

 Automation by Interpretation
 ----------------------------